demisto/content-docs/docs/integrations/code-conventions.md

 ### Credentials
-When working on integrations that require user credentials (such as username/password, API token/key, etc..) the best practice is to use the `credentials` parameter type. example for parameter configuration for integration using username and password:
+When working on integrations that require user credentials (such as username/password, API token/key, etc..) the best practice is to use the `credentials` parameter type.
+Example when using username and password:
 In the YML file:
 ```yml
 - display: Username